When It Rains It Pours: 4 Weather-Related Coverages You Might Not Know You Need

 - Overland Flooding Coverage: Protects your home from damage caused by water that originates outside of your home.
 That includes: overflowing bodies of water, torrential rainfalls, snow runoff, and rain, snow, and ice accumulation that’s too much for drainage or sewer systems (like the floods caused by Toronto’s massive storm in 2013).

 - Sewer Backup Coverage: Covers damage caused by water and sewage moving up through drain lines into your home, like backup or discharge from a septic tank or mainline city sewers.
-Sewer backup coverage is the only way to protect you
+Sewer backup coverage is the only way to protect your basement from water damage that isn’t from a hot water tank leak.

 2. Mold and Pest Infestations